 Did your favorite small business close?
 Is it paying its employees anyway?
 Help it stay afloat by paying forward its goodwill.
 Tell your followers about ways they can support it, like buying gift cards for future purchases.

-While others in your circles may be looking for gift ideas of their own, share your unboxing experiences or short reviews of products you’ve purchased from small businesses.
+While others in your circles may be looking for their own gift ideas, share your unboxing experiences or short reviews of products you’ve purchased from small businesses.

 4. Reach out